ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>Mostly sunny, with a high near 80.
-East southeast wind around 7 mph.<br></div>
+East southeast wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A chance of rain showers after 1am.
+         <h3>Sunday Night</h3>A slight chance of showers and thunderstorms after 2am.
 Partly cloudy.
-Low around 62, with temperatures rising to around 64 overnight.
-Southeast
+Low around 62, with temperatures rising to around 64
-         wind around 8 mph.
-Chance of precipitation is 40%.<br></div>
+         overnight.
+Southeast wind 6 to 9 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A chance of rain showers before 7am, then a chance of showers and thunderstorms between 7am and 10am, then a chance of showers
+         <h3>Monday</h3>A slight chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 10am,
-         and thunderstorms between 10am and 1pm, then showers and thunderstorms likely.
-Partly sunny, with a high near 84.
-South wind
-         9 to 21 mph, with gusts as high as 33 mph.
+         then a chance of showers and thunderstorms between 10am and 1pm, then showers and thunderstorms likely.
+Mostly sunny, with a high near 84.
+South wind 9 to 21 mph, with gusts as high as 33 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">